 “Uganda and its people transformed me on a personal level: I learned to rely on myself for emotional strength in challenging situations and to learn from others, sometimes reaching over cross-cultural boundaries, in achieving a collective mission.
 I evolved professionally and was able to develop the skills and relationships necessary for driving sustainable projects in low resource, collaborative environments – tools which will serve as the foundation for my career in medicine and scientific research.”

 Kelsi's yearlong program with Midwife International combined community service work, leadership training, and international midwifery training.
 During the year, Kelsi had the opportunity to work with midwives from around the world, all with many cultural and educational backgrounds.

-“As a prospective international midwife, the Christianson Grant gave me the opportunity to gain a deeper understanding of the current state of maternal health around the world, as well as how I can impact this field in the future.
+“As a prospective international midwife, the Christianson Fellowship gave me the opportunity to gain a deeper understanding of the current state of maternal health around the world, as well as how I can impact this field in the future.
 Currently there are very limited options for learning international midwifery.
 This opportunity helped me connect my many experiences of birth and maternal health into one.”

 Learn about life abroad

 Read about the adventures others have had and get excited for yours.